Timeseries Visualization

 Date range

-A default period type and date range displays based on the indicator source you choose.
+For Indicator data sources, a default period type and date range displays based on the indicator source you choose.
 For example, “Months” is the period type and “3 Months” is the date range that displays for a preconfigured performance indicator source by default.

 In addition to the standard calendar, business calendars such as Gregorian, fiscal, and any manually added calendar are also supported.

-You can enter any number of periods to include, but keep in mind how the range you configure affects data density and the readability of your chart.
+For Indicator data sources, you can enter any number of periods to include, but keep in mind how the range you configure affects data density and the readability of your chart.

-You can also enable the date range picker that adds a date range dropdown from which the user can quickly change the time range displayed to one of predefined date ranges.
+For Indicator data sources, you can also enable the date range picker that adds a date range dropdown from which the user can quickly change the time range displayed to one of predefined date ranges.
 The option can be visible by default or available on demand from the "More options" menu.
 The date range selector is not available for the Table data source type.

 Time series chart showing Date Range dropdown with available choices